ibm-cloud-docs/speech-to-text/basic-request.md

 ## Using the session-based HTTP interface

 [Making session-based requests](/docs/services/speech-to-text/http.html#HTTP-sessions) with the HTTP REST interface requires that you establish a session with the service.
-Sessions allow you maintain a multi-turn exchange with the service or to establish multiple parallel conversations with a particular instance of the service.
+By using sessions, you can maintain a multi-turn exchange with the service or establish multiple parallel conversations with an instance of the service.

 To make a session-based request, you first use the `POST /v1/sessions` method to establish a session with the service.
 When you create the session, you specify parameters such as the language model and any custom models that are to be used with the session.
 You then use the `POST /v1/sessions/{session_id}/recognize` method to make the request, identifying the session with the `{session_id}` path parameter and using headers and query parameters to pass any additional parameters for the request.

-The following cURL example shows a basic recognition request sent over an existing session.
-Session-based requests require the use of cookies, which are passed with the `--cookie` option of the cURL command.
+The following cURL example sends a basic recognition request over an existing session.
+Session-based requests require the use of cookies, which you pass with the `--cookie` option of the cURL command.

 ```bash
 curl -X POST -u {username}:{password}